end2endzone/end2endzone-hugo/content/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

 # When to not use mixes
 There is a lot of situations where using mixes is not recommended:

-* If you are flying a &quot;trainer&quot;.
+* If you are flying a "trainer".
 It is called a trainer for a reason.
 It means you should train yourself as a pilot to make the corrections yourself.
-* If you are a new pilot (flying for less than 2-3 years).&nbsp;Using mixes wont make you a better pilot.
-In fact it will make things worst.&nbsp;Is is only recommended to learn to fly first without any help from your transmitter and then experiment at a higher skill level.
+* If you are a new pilot (flying for less than 2-3 years).
+Using mixes wont make you a better pilot.
+In fact it will make things worst.
+Is is only recommended to learn to fly first without any help from your transmitter and then experiment at a higher skill level.
 Using mixes is not the best thing for the development of your skills.
 Learn to fly without any mix first to learn the proper technique.
 As for personal development, it is far more rewarding to not use mixes at all.
 It will pay off and you will thank yourself in the future.
 Keep in mind that mixes does not solve everything.
 In fact, the more mixes you have, the bigger your problem could get.
 If you add a Ailerons to Rudder mix to get good coordinated turns, imagine trying to land in a cross wind situation or flying inverted.
 Things can get ugly pretty quick.
 It is also strongly suggested to assign a switch to a mix in order to toggle the mix ON and OFF.
 This way, if something is wrong with the mix, you can get back to the normal behavior of your transmitter.

 # Basic mixes
 There are some basic mixes that you may be interested into.
 Here are some example: